Thanks for your interest in Mindful Healthy Life and its origins!

 I eventually added animal protein to my diet, and then in summer 2004, I eliminated gluten and dairy.
 I also did lots of detox protocols (including removing my mercury amalgam).
 My mental health improved greatly, and in December 2004, I was able to go off both anti-thyroid medication and anti-depressants (this time with no discontinuation effects).

 I waited for a few months to see if my thyroid would remain stable, and it did!
 We conceived my son in June 2005, and I have not had a recurrence of Graves’ Disease since.
 I’ve continued my healing journey, which has not always been smooth, but it has been free of any allopathic medication except for drugs associated with my 2006 cesarean section.
-Despite many efforts to turn my son out of a breech position, he remained stuck, I know think in part because of lingering gut inflammation.
+Despite many efforts to turn my baby out of a breech position, he remained stuck, I know think in part because of lingering gut inflammation.
 So I was transferred out of the birth center where I had been receiving care to one of the few doctors in our area comfortable with vaginal breech deliveries.
-However, my son was unable to drop into the birth canal after several hours of labor.
-I learned after I asked to see my placenta that my son had had a very short (8″) umbilical cord/
+However, my bay was unable to drop into the birth canal after several hours of labor.
+I learned after I asked to see my placenta that I had had a very short (8″) umbilical cord.

-Her birth took only 4.5 hours, but becoming a second-time mom — with the stress of night wakings, breastfeeding and feeling I couldn’t meet everyone’s needs — caused adrenal fatigue, a worsening of my digestive issues, a recurrence of skin problems and abdominal separation (diastatis recti).
+That homebirth took only 4.5 hours, but becoming a second-time mom — with the stress of night wakings, breastfeeding and feeling I couldn’t meet everyone’s needs — caused adrenal fatigue, a worsening of my digestive issues, a recurrence of skin problems and abdominal separation (diastatis recti).
 I spent two years on the grain-free GAPS diet and am still figuring out what foods work best for me.
 I continue to pursue homeopathy, a little Ayurveda and herbalism, energy work, and bodywork and am pretty sure I would benefit from more time doing nothing but breathing deeply if I could get past my worry about falling into depression.
 I’ve made a lot of progress and am trying to approach each healing crisis as an opportunity to go deeper and learn more.

 Q: Why did you decide to start this website?